Selling Off-Plan Property Dubai (2025 Guide & Profit Strategies)

 - Transaction Costs: Sellers must account for several fees, including the developer's NOC fee, real estate agency commissions, and any other administrative charges.

-- Developer Dependency: The entire process is dependent on the developer.
-Delays in issuing the NOC or other administrative hurdles can slow down or complicate the transaction.
+- Developer Dependency: The entire process relies on the developer.
+Delays in issuing the NOC or other administrative hurdles can significantly slow down or complicate the transaction.

-- Finding a Buyer: In a market saturated with new projects, standing out and finding a committed buyer can be challenging, especially if multiple similar units are available for resale.
+- Finding a Buyer: In a market saturated with numerous Dubai new developments, attracting a committed buyer can be challenging, especially if multiple similar units are available for resale.